 Looking to invest in other local businesses?
 Why not start with one that’s ethnic minority owned?
 One of the greatest roadblocks for Black entrepreneurs is just a lack of funds and access to investors.
 If you’re looking to invest, or know someone else who is, you can be sure that there are plenty of Black-owned startups with amazing ideas that can take your money far.
 Go the extra mile and find entrepreneurs whose businesses specifically cater to the needs of the Black community.
 If you need ideas for where to start, Blak Business Directory has compiled a list of 150 businesses that Black communities need.

 Are you part of any small business clubs or groups in your area?
 Are there any small business support funds or resources for your area you can direct them to?
 Did you just read this article that teaches you how to let people know that a business is Black owned?
 Don’t keep it all to yourself!
-If you know local Black business owners and they aren’t already connected to local supports that you’re aware of, now is the time to expand their resources with a little friendly advice.
+If you know local Black business owners and they aren’t already connected to local support that you’re aware of, now is the time to expand their resources with a little friendly advice.
 The more you can help them get connected in your area, the better.

 You can also do group sales and discounts with other companies so customers can get all sorts of goods and services in a single purchase.
 Spreading your influence like this helps everyone involved and creates a stronger small business community in your area.
 For more ideas, check out our other blog post on how to support small businesses.